NasirKhalid24/CLIP-Mesh-SMPLX/README.md

 ## License

+This project is for research purposes only

 ### SMPL-X

-This codebase uses SMPL-X Models and the smplx pip library.
-By using this code you agree to the [SMPL-X Model License](https://smpl-x.is.tue.mpg.de/modellicense.html) and [smplx License](https://github.com/vchoutas/smplify-x#license)
+This codebase uses SMPL-X Models and the smplx pip library. **By using this code you agree to the [SMPL-X Model License](https://smpl-x.is.tue.mpg.de/modellicense.html) and [smplx License](https://github.com/vchoutas/smplify-x#license)**

-To run the code you will need to download 'SMPL-X v1.1' (830 MB) models from [here](https://smpl-x.is.tue.mpg.de/download.php)

 ### Renderer